 Working Through Business Organizations

 In addition to direct advocacy and political engagement in areas consistent with our shared value approach, Walmart is also a member of certain trade associations and coalitions that the company believes can assist us in achieving our long-term strategic objectives.
 These organizations and coalitions allow us to work with other companies on policy issues that impact the retail sector and beyond.
-A list of trade associations to which Walmart contributed funds of $25,000 or more in 2021 is available here.

 Walmart’s Approach to Engaging Trade Associations

-Membership and Financial Support Reviews: We periodically review our trade association memberships and determine if any adjustments are needed in our membership status or the financial support we provide to the organization.
+Membership and Financial Support Reviews: We periodically review our trade association memberships and determine whether adjustments are needed in our membership status or the financial support we provide to the organization.
 Where we generally support the organization’s priorities and the positions the organization has taken on major issues, we may maintain general membership in the organization while working to influence the organization’s direction as necessary.
 For example, we maintain general membership in the Business Roundtable and work to influence the organization as described elsewhere in this brief.
 In other instances, we may elect only to provide financial support for particular organizational initiatives.
-For example, we do not pay general membership dues to the U.S. Chamber of Commerce but financially support certain specific U.S. Chamber of Commerce initiatives including the Institute for Legal Reform, Rule of Law Coalition, and Workforce Freedom Initiative.
+For example, we do not pay general membership dues to the U.S. Chamber of Commerce but financially support certain specific U.S. Chamber of Commerce initiatives including the Institute for Legal Reform, Rule of Law Coalition, Workforce Freedom Initiative, and international programs.
 If a relationship—on balance—does not align with our priorities, we would end ties with the organization altogether.

 Retail Industry and General Business Associations